priyankaOracle/NewsValidationSite/README.md

 This is a UI automation framework based on Selenium WebDriver (from Selenium 4) and JAVA (JDK 8) integrated with Cucumber and TestNG.
 It has been developed to validate the news article authenticity on a news website by searching the newes headline keywords on a search engine and verify the presence of other similar articles over the internet.

+**Understanding of the problem**
+According to the problem statement, the eventual goal of this framework is to determine whether a news article (currenlty on www.guardian.com) is real or fake by searching for similar article of other search platforms (currently Google).
+In order to achive this goal, the test scenarios are performing the below steps:
+1. Open the Guardian new page.
+2. Read the text of the first news article (index of the news article is configurable)
+3. Sanitize the captured headline string (Sanitize means remooving unwanted words which does not change the meaning of the sentence)
+4. Open Google.com
+5. Search for the sanitized headline string (from step 3)
+6. Match the Google search results (only first page for now) with the sanitized headline string with pre-defined accuracy(Accuracy percent can be configured).
+7. Verify minimum required articles are found in the search results (minimum required articles can be configured)

 **Tech Stack**
 Languages: Java, Gherkin